clearloveclearlove/SEAD/README.md

 SEAD operates in three key stages:

 1. **Monte Carlo Sampling of Token Probabilities**
    For each token position in the input sequence, SEAD queries the target model multiple times (e.g., 50 samples) to collect a distribution of next-token predictions.
-This direct sampling eliminates the need for surrogate models and provides a more accurate estimate of the model’s probability assignments.

 2. **Semantic-Aware Density Computation**
    We compute a density score by aggregating the sampled probability masses, weighting each token by its semantic similarity to the ground-truth token.
 Specifically, we use an NLI model to measure entailment probabilities between the true token and each sampled token, so that semantically equivalent alternatives contribute to the overall density.